nathanielshak/advancedprogramming/Lesson2/README.md

 	a = 0

 No, this isn't the middle of the program where `a` has already been defined earlier.
 This is actually just how you define variables in Python.
-Shouldn't it look something like this?:
+You might be thinking: "shouldn't it look something like this?":

 	int a = 0

-You might ask.
 Well, yes, if we're using Java or most other languages, but Python is what people call **dynamically typed**.
-Pretty much, this means that Python is able to figure out what type of variable each variable is you ever having to say so in the code.
+Pretty much, this means that Python is able to figure out what type of variable each variable is without you ever having to say so in the code.
 In fact, if I wanted to, I could even do something like this:

 	a = 0
 	a = "yolo swag"